-Samples are examined ultrastructurally by a competent, experienced Senior, Advanced or Lead Electron Microscopy Biomedical Scientist using one of two computerised transmission electron microscopes.
+Samples are examined ultrastructurally by a competent, experienced Specialist, Advanced or Lead Electron Microscopy Biomedical Scientist.

 Digital electron micrographs (images)

-The image capture software has calibrated functionality to enable length measurements to be taken of any structure and displayed on the image.
+The image capture software has calibrated functionality to enable one-dimensional measurements to be made (nanometers or micrometers) of any structure and displayed on the image.